 Time Allowed: 3 Hours

 There are THREE Sections in this paper.
-Answer ALL FOUR questions in Section A (40 marks total).
-You must answer ONE question in Section B, ONE question in Section C and ONE OTHER question which may be from either Section B or Section C (20 marks each).
+Answer ALL questions in Section A (40 marks total).
+Answer TWO questions in Section B (30 marks total); and TWO questions in Section C (30 marks total).

 Approved pocket calculators are allowed.